mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.2.5 - 2017-12-12 =
+* Premium: you can now segment your subscribers by email events;
+* Fixed: default newsletter templates will not be duplicated when user switches profile language to one that's different from the system's.

 = 3.2.4 - 2017-12-05 =
 * Improved: [mailpoet_manage_subscription] always renders for logged in WP users.
 Thx Jon, Sean, Steve & metaglyphics;